soundtrackyourbrand/docs/sdk/index.md

 The application built is to be approved by Soundtrack and shall at all times adhere to the certification criterias (see: Certification).

 ## Release management
-This section describes the release management of the player library that we send out once a month.
-Not the SDK itself with updated API, which will be communicated when available and backwards compatibility will be kept as long as possible.
+This section describes the release management of the player library that we send out once a quarter.
+Note, that this update does not refer to the SDK itself with updated API, which will be communicated when available and backwards compatibility will be kept as long as possible.

 ### Release SDK player software

- The production releases are taking place on Wednesday morning (02.00-06.00) local time.
+The SYB releases contains of a pre- and full-release.
+The pre-release is sent out for purpose of SDK in-house testing and the full-release is the the full costumer production release.
+SYB releases are taking place once every quarter, which we’ve divided into following months: November, February, Maj, August.

+See [SDK Release Calendar](https://calendar.google.com/calendar?cid=c291bmR0cmFja3lvdXJicmFuZC5jb21fZjM5YmpzbWxrZWtncDllazN0dWprZ2NkdWNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for exact dates.

+#### Pre-release
- Every 4th week the pre-release is sent out to your pre-release channel.
+Every quarter the pre-release is sent out to your pre-release channel.
 * An email will be sent to you when it's done.
 * Your internal test account will be updated.
-* From this day, you have two weeks to flag any issues to Soundtrack.
+* From this day, you have three weeks to flag any issues to Soundtrack.
 Soundtrack will decide whether or not the issue is a blocker.

+#### Full-release
-Two weeks after the pre-release is sent out, the full-release is sent out to the full customer base between 02.00 and 06.00 (based on each player’s local time).
+Three weeks after the pre-release is sent out, the production release is sent out to the full customer base on Wednesday morning 02.00-06.00 (based on each player’s local time).
 * An email will be sent to you when it's scheduled.

 ### Patching SDK player software